Training Dogs With Electric Collar: Get Great Results & Avoid These Mistakes!

 • Vibration Collars: These deliver a gentle but noticeable vibration to the dog’s neck when activated by the remote.
 The vibration startles the dog momentarily, interrupting unwanted behavior and allowing you to redirect their attention.

-• Combination Collars: These offer both vibration and beep functionalities, allowing you to choose the most appropriate correction for the situation.
+• Combination Collars: These offer vibration and beep functionalities, allowing you to choose the most appropriate correction for the situation.

 How Do E-Collars Work?